Westpac vs ThinkMarkets, Updated for 2026

 | Awards | At the time of writing this Westpac review, and despite Westpac’s impressive offering, the company has surprisingly not garnered any awards to date. |

-ThinkMarkets have won a lot of industry awards over the years they have been running as a financial broker.
-We show the most recognised awards for ThinkMarkets here.
+ThinkMarkets have won many industry awards over the years they have been operating as an online trading platform.
+We list the most notable awards for ThinkMarkets here.

 |